kristopolous/EvDa/README.md

 Here, the request for the data user.profile inside of viewProfile made evda say "hrmm, I don't have it, do I know how to get it?"

 And sure enough it does.
 It runs the callback which sets user.profile, and then runs the templating code and there you go.
-Let me do some kind of weird oroborous diagram because I like to waste my time:
+Let me do some kind of weird diagram because I like to waste my time:

                                   /-> no? -> Run code whenever it's set then.